-As is the case for North Bay, the defences in South Bay are generally in a similar state to when visited in 2016, and have benefited from some maintenance (joint sealing) in recent years around Foreshore Road and repairs around Spa Chalet (rebuilt wall sections).
-Overall the structures are in fair condition, but due to their age require ongoing maintenance to infill open joints and cracks.
+As is the case for North Bay, the defences in South Bay are generally in a similar state to when visited in 2018 and have benefited from some maintenance (joint sealing) in recent years around Foreshore Road and repairs around Spa Chalet (rebuilt wall sections).
+Overall, the structures are generally in fair condition, but due to their age require ongoing maintenance to infill open joints and cracks.
+High beach levels in 2020 meant that some previously reported defects were not visible at the time of the inspections.

-Some capital refurbishment works were undertaken along the Spa sea wall in 2018as part of the wider coast protection and slope stabilization works.
-This consisted of the construction of a reinforced concrete toe along asset 1301/C27.
-Specific defects were also noted at South Cliff Gardens (despite considerable previous repairs).
-Two voids in the sea wall were noted during the 2016 inspection and were reported to Scarborough Borough Council from site during the inspections they were repaired within 2 weeks.
+Some capital refurbishment works were undertaken along the Spa sea wall in 2018 as part of the wider coast protection and slope stabilisation works.
+The repairs generally remain in good condition.
+A steelwork support frame has recently been erected beneath the promenade south of the Spa itself.
 Many of the sea walls south of the Spa are heavily abraded and locally damaged.
 Low beach levels had exposed the toe piles of several of the defences, in places these were found to be heavily corroded.